Really-Simple-Plugins/wp-consent-level-api/readme.txt

 Requires PHP: 5.6
 Stable tag: 1.0.0

-Simple Consent Level API to read and register the current consent level
+Simple Consent API to read and register the current consent category

 == Description ==
-Simple Consent Level API to read and register the current consent level
+Simple Consent API to read and register the current consent category

 = What problem does this plugin solve? =
 Currently it is possibly to block third party services like Facebook, Google Maps, Twitter, etc. But if a WordPress plugin places a PHP cookie,